joergkrause/nyaf/README.md

 Note, that the method has lower case "l".
 The `LifeCycle`-enum (upper case "L") has these fields:

 * `Init`: Start, ctor is being called.
-* `Connect`: Component connects to backend
+* `Connect`: Component connects to backend.
 * `SetData`: A change in the data object occurred.
-* `Load`: The render process is done and the component has been loaded
+* `Load`: The render process is done and the component has been loaded.
 * `PreRender`: The render method has been called and content is written to `innerHTML`.
 * `Disconnect`: Component is going to be unloaded.
 * `Disposed`: After calling the `dispose` method.